Thunder Road (1958 film): Production

+Casting

+The part of Lucas's younger brother, Robin, was originally written for Elvis Presley per Mitchum's request.
+Mitchum personally submitted the script to Elvis in Los Angeles.
+The singer was eager to play the role, but his manager, Colonel Tom Parker, demanded Elvis be paid a ridiculous sum of money, more than the entire budget for the movie, which ended negotiations.
+Mitchum's elder son, James, who strongly resembled his father, got the part instead.
+It was his first credited film role.

+Filming

-In the film, Mitchum drove a souped-up black 1950 Ford two-door sedan,(which was later repainted gray) with a custom tank in the back for moonshine liquor and a Ford V8 with three two-barrel carburetors, but after it was blown up by Kogan's men, it was replaced with a 1957 Ford Fairlane 500 two-door sedan with the same alterations excluding the carburetors.
-The 1951 Ford ended up getting blown up by Kogan, whose henchmen had planted a bomb that activated when a federal agent put the key in the ignition to start the car.
-In the film, a closeup of the key being inserted in the ignition used a 1951 Ford for that and earlier interior shots.
+In the film, Mitchum drove a souped-up black 1950 Ford two-door sedan (which was later repainted gray) with a custom tank in the back for moonshine liquor and a newer OHV Ford V8 with three two-barrel carburetors, but after it was blown up by Kogan's men, it was replaced with a 1957 Ford Fairlane 500 two-door sedan.

 Most of the scenes were filmed in Woodfin, North Carolina, along U.S. Route 19 and others at Lake Lure.
 Some scenes were filmed in Beech, east of Weaverville.
 Scenes include Reems Creek Road, Sugar Creek Road, and the Beech Community Center.
 Some scenes were actual local moonshine drivers shot with a camera mounted on a pickup tailgate.
 Many city scenes were filmed in Asheville, North Carolina, including the explosion of Doolin's car.